Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 # The Game Boy Mini Flashable Camera - a fork

-## ////People on PCBWay have claimed authorship for this project, do not give them money, it's a fraud !!!////
+## ////Some scammers on PCBWay have claimed authorship for this project, do not give them money, it's a fraud !!!////

 **A license free flashable version of the Game Boy Camera, in a small form factor.
 A fork I've made to render the project doable without external help.
 All necessary informations are here.
 I also propose an alternative simplier design requiring less components.**